Hackstur/Readme.Template/README.md

 <p></p> <!-- BLANK PARAGRAPH TO FIX HTML HEADER IN GITHUB PAGES TEMPLATE -->

 <!-- INTRODUCTION & LAST NEWS -->
-**README.TEMPLATE** pretends to be my own template for Readme.md files, even a little cheatsheet until i know by heart all GitHub tools.
+**README.TEMPLATE** pretends to be my own template and cheatsheet for Readme.md files.
 <sup>You can use or share this document as you want, under [MIT](#MIT) license. </sup><br/>

  - To date i have included a basic layout and elements, as well as some useful links and tips.

 <p align="center">
 [![Place here you image](http://via.placeholder.com/700x300?text=d.^_^.b)](#link)